 - Last minute holiday plans, usually those are either work-related business trips or social events

-- A cat sitter has suddenly canceled the sit due to some last minute reason
+- A cat sitter has suddenly cancelled the sit due to some last minute reason

 - A sudden cancellation due to illness or other family member situation in the cat owner’s household